Gabriel2409/obsidian_notes/Redis.md

 - up to 512 MB
 - in a flat key space (no automatic namespacing)

 Note: Redis also comes with logical databases that provide a way to organize data within the redis instance (serves as a sort of namespace).
-They still use the same underlying hardawre so don't provide real isolation
+They still use the same underlying hardware so don't provide real isolation
 Logical db are 0 indexed.
 Many tools and frameworks assume database 0 is used.
 We will focus on only db 0 here